elManto/elmanto.github.io/posts/welcome.md

 Let's start with the performances.
 For small-to-medium projects, the two tools have similar performances.
 For example, it took 22 seconds to generate the CodeQl database for `file`, whereas for Joern it took 19 seconds on a machine with 4 cpus and 16 GB of RAM.
 However, for large projects the things change a lot.
-For instance, I tried to run the analyzers against the entire `wireshark` codebase and I measured a total of roughly 6 hours for CodeQl while Joern ran out-of-memory on the same machine.
+For instance, I tried to run the analyzers against the entire `wireshark` codebase and I measured a total of roughly 43 minutes for CodeQl while Joern ran out-of-memory on the same machine.
-Once I executed Joern on a different machine with much more RAM (128 GB) it could terminate, even though it took something around 24 hours.
+Once I executed Joern on a different machine with much more RAM (128 GB) it could terminate, even though it took something around 6 hours.
 That being said, honestly I have to point out that the actual time to get CodeQl parsing the source code is probably more, as the compilation step failed several times before I could find a correct setup in terms of dependencies, compiler, toolchain, etc.

 The fact that CodeQl requires the compilation of the project inherently affects its usability as in general compile a project is not fun and it is very likely that it will take more time to guess the exact configuration to build it.